 Visual Stories & Videos

-In partnership with the Canucks Autism Network, Surrey has created a series of visual stories to help community members feel comfortable attending a fitness centre and community events.
+In partnership with the Canucks Autism Network, Surrey has created a series of visual and social stories to help community members feel comfortable attending an emergency reception centre, a fitness centre, understanding the COVID protocols and coming to community events.
 We've also created an autism spectrum disorder awareness training video for staff.

 Review our Sensory Friendly Space Visual Story at Grandview Heights Aquatic Centre.